 - Industrial User: $100

-The "Flinc" system comprises a new Olympus BX51 petrographic microscope coupled with a Linkam THMS600 heating and cooling stage for fluid inclusion phase change measurements.
-The THMS600 stage has accuracy down to 0.1˚C and a temperature range from -196˚C to +600˚C. Using an automated liquid nitrogen pump and temperature controller, all measurements are controlled through Linkam's Linksys32 software.
-The "Flinc" system also has UV- and IR-light capabilities for measuring fluid inclusions in opaque minerals, such as sphalerite.
-This microscope is equipped with a QImaging Retiga-2000 cooling camera and controlled by QCapture software.
+Our fluid inclusion system comprises an Olympus BX51 petrographic microscope coupled with a Linkam THMS600 heating-cooling stage for fluid inclusion phase-change measurements.
+The system also has UV fluorescence capabilities and an infra-red camera for measuring fluid inclusions in opaque minerals.
+This microscope is also equipped with a QImaging Retiga-2000 camera, controlled by QCapture software.

 The Element and Heavy Isotope Analytical Laboratories (EHIAL) comprise a suite of analytical instrumentation including: